Anand4113/NFLPassOrPlay/README.md

 ### R Code:
 There are files included in this github that you can use to run the model at home!

 #### 📄 **Modeling (`playtype_logistic_model.Rmd`)**

 This R Notebook contains the full workflow used to build and evaluate logistic regression models predicting whether an NFL play is a Run or Pass.
 The script loads and filters the dataset, identifies numeric and categorical variables, removes constant predictors, standardizes all numeric features, and constructs a clean model matrix with one-hot encoding.

-Here you go — a **short, polished README description** plus a **professional file name suggestion** for this second exploratory-analysis notebook.

 #### 📄 **Exploratory Visualization (`nfl_eda_visualizations.Rmd`)**